ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 #### The `children` Property

-You can define a special property called `children` which allows you to render the child components of a property.
+You can define a special property called `children` which allows you to render the child components of the component.

 ```typescript jsx
 interface FancyBoxProps {